Ingrid-Org-LLC/ingridstreitz.github.io/README.md

 # Ingrid Streitz's Musician Webpage

-Credit to the website template to this [repo](https://github.com/waldronmatt/musicWebTemplate).
+Credit to the website template from this [repo](https://github.com/waldronmatt/musicWebTemplate).

 Forms are sent to https://formspree.io/forms/xpwpylvd/overview.